Jomppeli/auto-repository-setup/sketchbook.md

+## #5
+Made a new repo for testing named "testing".
+Also started to document the versions and features to the documentation directory.

 ## #4
 Make it possible to write the wanted file structure when asked and make the script to follow that.
 For example just writing simply the directory names and file names to a file with proper indetations and reading from the file.